 Yeah, I was actually just—we were meeting with, uh, the folks from Take magazine.
 And I was just sort of relating to them, like, the weird connections in our region.
 I was like, “yeah, I know these like awesome guys, who a lot of them are photographers from Enfield and Long Meadow, and they have this weird connection to North Hampton, and they come down to Hartford—so it’s like, there’s definitely this like string of culture, that kinda flows up and down the river—and it’s these bizarre pockets of people, with their own culture and their own interests…but you’ve like—in a lot of ways, you bring a lot of that stuff with you to Hartford, which I think is kind of awesome, and like—I feel like that’s often sort of the history that flows here.
 Just pockets of people, anchored from different places—

-Um…like, what…what was it about…like, what things in Hartford did you like get excited about when you got here, and what were the things that, like, make you like Hartford?
-Now..versus when you were the kid on a bus?
+Like, what was it about?
+What things in Hartford did you like get excited about when you got here, and what were the things that, like, make you like Hartford?
+Now versus when you were the kid on a bus?